OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/datastore-ref/USGS-NWIS-Groundwater/USGS-NWIS-Groundwater.md

 and creating a datastore configuration file for each datastore.
 Configurations are processed at software startup.
 An example of the TSTool configuration file is shown below.
-Multiple datastores can be defined using the `[DataStore:DataStoreName]` syntax.
+Multiple datastores can be defined.
 For NWIS, this would allow, for example, accessing different versions of the web services.

 ```